An ongoing evolution of consciousness

 (translation by Sri Aurobindo, 2001, p.
 132)

 It is worth to look at these ślokas, and especially at the second one, in detail as they are extremely succinct and precise.
-Brahman is said to "grow" when he manifests the world, and given how often growth is mentioned as an object of prayer, this should probably be taken as a reminder that his act of creation should be considered a good thing.
+Brahman is said to "grow" when he manifests the world, and given how often growth is mentioned as an object of prayer, this can be taken as a reminder that his act of creation should be considered a good and desirable thing.
 Then it is said that four things spring forth: matter, life, mind, and truth.
-Could these be the three ordinary planes of consciousness we all know plus the supramental, which is after all defined as a plane of truth?
-And then also "the worlds" which may either have been put to explain that the previous four each build a whole world of their own, or otherwise the inner typal worlds that have been described by mystics in all major civilizations.
+Could these be the three ordinary planes of consciousness that we all know — matter, life and mind — plus one that is still to come, the supramental maharloka which is defined as a plane of truth?
+And then also "the worlds" which may have been added to explain that the previous four all build occult typal worlds that have been described by mystics in all major civilizations.
 And finally "in works immortality".
+Both "works" and "immortality" cover worlds of meaning.
 "Works" is here the translation of karma but it is a translation that is as likely to confuse as to enlighten.
 For modern man, "work" is what you do to earn a living and perhaps respect as a productive member of society.
-In the ritualistic age of Indian religion, it was interpreted as rituals: the things you do to earn the (worldly) favours of the gods.
-But the older, deeper meaning, the one that explains why works produce immortality is the active inner surrender to the Divine which both comes from and leads to knowledge of the soul.
-Interestingly at all these levels, karma is the action, the focused energy that determines your fate.
+But that is a very recent meaning with connotations that are unlikely to have arisen in the minds of the rishis.
+The priests of the various Indian religions take karma as ritual: the things you do to earn the (largely rather worldly) favours of the gods.
+But that interpretation is, if possible, even less likely, because these texts would not have been treated with the respect they have been given in the highly sophisticated, clearly philosophical Upaniṣads, if rituals was all they were about.
+Fortunately, there is a third, much older and more profound meaning which is the one that explains why works produce immortality: "work" is there any activity which is done "as a sacrifice to the Divine", or to say the same thing differently, "any activity that is done in a state of inner surrender to the Divine".
+It is in that inner sense that action arises from — and leads to — knowledge of the soul, and as the soul is that what is immortal in us, it is this knowledge that makes us immortal.
+Interestingly, at all these levels of interpretation, karma is still simply the sum of all we have done in the past which determines our fate in the present.

 Exclusive concentration as the mechanism behind māyā

 Sri Aurobindo looks at the process of manifestation in the older, more generous and integral sense, and he has an interesting explanation for the power of māyā.
 He compares the main process through which Brahman manifests the world out of itself, with the “exclusive concentration” that is part of our mental consciousness.
 At our human level it expresses itself in our ability to concentrate on a limited sub-set of all that we can potentially experience at a given time.
-When you read this article, for example, your consciousness is guided along by this text, and you are aware only of what you read: things like your physical posture, the room in which you sit, your programme for tomorrow, and the house in which you grew up enter your consciousness only when this text brings them to your attention, or when some sound or smell distracts you.
-Sri Aurobindo sees exclusive concentration as one of the fundamental powers of consciousness.
-At the ordinary individual level it means that at any given time we can be aware of only a tiny fraction of what we can be aware of potentially; we all know how it works.
+When you read this text, for example, your consciousness is guided along by what you read: things like your physical posture, the room in which you sit, your programme for tomorrow, and the house in which you grew up enter your consciousness only when this text brings them to your attention, or of course when some sound or other sense-input distracts you.
+Sri Aurobindo sees rather amazing power of exclusive concentration as one of the fundamental powers of consciousness.
+At the ordinary individual level it means that at any given time we can be aware of only a tiny fraction of what we can be aware of potentially; this much we all know from experience.
 At the cosmic level, Sri Aurobindo describes exclusive concentration as “a self-limitation by Idea proceeding from an infinite liberty within” (Aurobindo, 2005, p.
 281).

-Sri Aurobindo argues that the manifestation of the world out of Brahman may have taken place through a simple combination of only two basic powers that we must assume to be present in the original Brahman: 1) the ability to create many instances of itself, and then the ability to apply, in each of these instances 2) the power of exclusive concentration.
-While the Absolute Conscious Being of saccidānanda is anantaguṇa, of infinite quality, each instance of it can choose a tiny subset of all that it can potentially be.
+Sri Aurobindo argues then that the manifestation of the world out of Brahman may have taken place through a simple combination of only two basic powers that we must assume to be present in the original Brahman: 1) the ability to split itself into many instances of itself, and then 2) the ability to apply, in each of these instances the power of exclusive concentration.
+In other words, while the Absolute Conscious Being of saccidānanda is anantaguṇa, of infinite quality, each instance of it chooses a tiny subset of all that it can potentially be.
 Through this process of exclusive concentration it can then manifest exclusively in the form and function of that subset.
 By going through successive stages of concentration first the highest, divine worlds (or typal planes) are created where there is already specialisation and variety in qualities but not yet ignorance or suffering: each part is still, even in its difference, fully aware of its oneness with the whole.
-Subsequently, further down, ignorance comes in, and the lower typal worlds are created, in which each centre of conscious existence forgets its unity with the whole, and finally we have the most involved, most limited, ignorant, unfree, and seemingly unconscious layer of matter.
-And yet, even there, it is the hidden omniscience of the Divine deep within in each seemingly unconscious part of matter, which creates the fabulous harmony and beauty one sees in the inanimate material universe.
+Subsequently, further down, ignorance comes in and the lower typal worlds are created, in which each centre of conscious existence forgets its unity with the whole, and finally we have the most involved, most limited, ignorant, unfree, and seemingly unconscious world of physical matter.
+And yet, even there, it is the hidden omniscience of the Divine deep within each seemingly unconscious part of matter, which creates the fabulous harmony and beauty one sees in the inanimate material universe.
 As Sri Aurobindo says (2005, p.
 359),

 [T]he force acting automatically and with an apparent blindness as in a trance, but still with the inevitability and power of truth of the Infinite.

-At the end of the involution,1 we have then this material world in which the evolution slowly, ever so slowly begins to take place.
+At the end of the involution,1 we have then this material world in which the evolution slowly, ever so slowly begins to take place: partly pushed by the hidden divinity within the physical world; partly pulled up as it were by the higher type of consciousness that is already present and worked out in the next higher typal plane that was created during the involution.

 Ascent and integration